Sweetened with dried fruit and full of healthy fats, these easy Mango Coconut Energy Bites are both mom and kid approved!

 - Pinch sea salt

-- ENERGY BITES: Place the walnuts in a food processor and process until a course meal forms.
+- Place the walnuts in a food processor and process until a course meal forms.

 - Add in the remaining ingredients and process until a sticky, uniform dough forms.
 The dough should be moist and hold together when pressed between your fingers.
 If it's still crumbly, process the ingredients a while longer.